31 Simple, Last-Minute Halloween Costumes That Don't Require a Trip to the Costume Store

 Breathe new life into an old standard with this supremely simple upgrade.
 All you really need is an old white sheet you can spare (or, grab a new one from the clearance section at your local store).
 You’ll still need to cut eyes and a mouth out of the white sheet, but two props—a pen and a writer’s notebook—ensure the costume is different from the other friendly ghosts trick-or-treating with their kids.
 And because the costume wouldn’t be complete without a solid pun, don’t forget to tell everyone about all of the buzz your forthcoming boo-ography is getting.

 Pretend to be an ordinary thief by gluing a multitude of colorful guitar picks to the front and back pockets of an old pair of jeans (the grungier the better!).
 Upgrade this last-minute Halloween costume with a black and white striped shirt, a mask, and a tote bag disguised as a money bag is optional, but would, of course, complete the look.
 Your Halloween party hosts need not worry about whether or not they should have invited you over though—this costume only sounds mischievous.
 In fact, the only thing we can condone stealing may be an extra cupcake (or two) from the dessert buffet.

 Ceiling Fan Costume

 Fork in the Road Costume

-So you don’t want to dress up this year?
-And you’ve made every excuse in the book as to why you can’t: you don’t have time to buy a costume, costumes are so expensive these days…we’ve heard all the excuses.
-But everyone (yes, even you) has a black shirt tucked away in his or her closet.
-So you have no reason not to dress up this year.
+So you don’t want to dress up this year, and you’ve made every excuse in the book as to why you can’t: you don’t have time to buy a costume, costumes are so expensive these days … we’ve heard them all.
+But everyone (yes, even you) has a black shirt tucked away in his or her closet, so you have no reason not to dress up this year.
 Turn your black shirt into an instant costume by using white duct tape to make a line of dashes (your lane lines) that begins at the bottom of your shirt and ends at your collar.
 Fasten a plastic fork along the route.

 Split P Costume